 Our executive compensation program is designed to drive and reward superior corporate performance both annually and over the long-term while simultaneously striving to be externally competitive amongst our peer group.
 We continually review our executive compensation program to ensure it reflects good governance practices and is in the best interests of stockholders.
-In late 2018 the Compensation Committee engaged Pearl Meyer as its independent external compensation consultant, replacing the former compensation consultant.
-Pearl Meyer was engaged to evaluate and make recommendations regarding the terms of our NEO compensation programs as they relate to creating stockholder value as well as remaining competitive in the marketplace with the changing trends in NEO compensation, while meeting the below core objectives:
+Since 2018 the Compensation Committee has engaged Pearl Meyer as its independent external compensation consultant.
+Pearl Meyer evaluates and makes recommendations regarding the terms of our NEO compensation programs as they relate to creating stockholder value as well as remaining competitive in the marketplace with the changing trends in NEO compensation, while meeting the below core objectives.